valhuber/Logic-Bank/README.md

 Note the Python integration:

-* Rules are stated in Python, so you get IDE features like type checking, code completion, source code management, debugging (the diagram shows a breakpoint in a rule)
+* Rules are stated in Python, so you get IDE features like type checking, code completion, source code management, debugging (the diagram shows a breakpoint in a rule), etc

 * Rules are extensible - they can call Python code (see `congratulate_sales_rep`)